tiagosiebler/bybit-api/README.md

 ## Use with LLMs & AI

-This package is designed to be used with LLMs & AI.
-If you want to insert this package directly into an LLM for faster usage, you can use the `llms.txt` file in the root of this repository.
+This SDK includes a bundled `llms.txt` file in the root of the repository.
+If you're developing with LLMs, use the included `llms.txt` with your LLM - it will significantly improve the LLMs understanding of how to correctly use this SDK.

 This file contains AI optimised structure of all the functions in this package, and their parameters for easier use with any learning models or artificial intelligence.